Skip to main content

 }

-# Option A — JSON response with a signed download_url (24h TTL)
+# Option A: JSON response containing download_url (signed, 24h TTL)

 GET /runs/{run_id}

-# Option B — 302 redirect straight to the signed URL
+# Option B: 302 redirect to the signed URL

 GET /runs/{run_id}/download